top of page

 3. He just doesn't think going forwards is in his/her interests

 Solution...Get your horse to be confident just going out of the gate or even better on a very short loop and come back again.
-In some cases it can be better to do this on the ground, if your horse long reins well then this is an ideal way to start.
 I know it goes against all our instincts to go to all the effort of getting out of the gate just to turn around again but this will prove to your horse that just because he goes out of the gate, doesn't mean he's going off into the wide world miles away from all his friends.
-Once he's going out of the gate easily start building up the distance and amount of time you go out for so you don't over face him or get a friend to join you once you're out of the gate for the rest of your hack to help build your horses confidence that he's not all alone.
+Once he's going out of the gate easily start building up the amount of time you go out for so you don't over face him or get a friend to join you once you're out of the gate for the rest of your hack to help build your horses confidence.

 So what about the other horse?
-Who doesn't think going forwards is in their interests - why does this happen?
+Who doesn't think going forwards is in their interests?

-One of the tricky things about a 'nappy' horse is that it can be very difficult to get them 'in front of your leg' to where you are not using your legs anymore.
-Now if you are constantly kicking or squeezing to keep your horse moving forwards then there is no release.
-There is no comfortable place for your horse to move into and therefore very little incentive to keep going.
+Why is that?
+It’s because, if you are constantly kicking or squeezing to keep your horse moving forwards then there is no release.
+There is no comfortable place for your horse to move into and therefore little incentive to keep going.

 I recently met a horse like this who had real problems going forward and would just stop and plant his feet, his owner described him as not wanting to do it, lazy etc and would get very frustrated with him - understandably.
 When he did go, he was often slow, adding to her frustration!!